Culture of Ivory Coast: Religion

 The Akan believe in an ultimate God, who has various different names depending on the different regions of worship.
 At one point, according to Akan mythology, this God walked upon the earth with man, but moved high up into the sky after being continuously beaten with a pestle of an old woman pounding fufu.
-No priests serve him directly, and the general belief is that he may be contacted directly.
+No priests serve him directly, and the general belief is that he cannot be contacted directly.
 Priests do, however, serve other spirits, acting as a conduit of the gods, a liaison between them and mankind.
 There are numerous other gods (abosom), usually connected to the natural world, like ocean and river spirits, as well as a variety of local spirits who receive their power from this supreme god.
 The earth itself is considered a deity, and a female one by the Abron called Asaase Yaa, directly connected to fertility and fruitfulness.
 Prayer is held daily, and includes offerings to ancestors and spirits.